 You Don’t Need A Big Camera

 You should be more passionate about how the image looks than how the camera looks.
 Granted, you must occasionally sacrifice some features for size.
-For instance, a compact camera may fit in your shirt pocket, but you won’t have control over the lens and other manual operations.
-Chances are that the image quality won’t match that of a DSLR, mirrorless camera, or even a robust bridge camera due to a lower resolution, a cheaper lens, and a sensor that won’t do as well in low-light.
-On the other hand, a camera that allows for interchangeable lenses and manual operations will allow you to have more control over the picture, but it will – sometimes because of the lens alone – be a “big camera”.
+For instance, a compact camera may fit in your pocket.
+But you won’t have control over the lenses and other manual operations.
+Chances are the image quality won’t match that of a DSLR, mirrorless camera, or even a robust bridge camera due to a lower resolution, a cheaper lens, and subpar sensor that won’t perform as well in low-light.
+A camera that allows for interchangeable lenses and manual operations delivers maximum control over the picture.
+Yet often this increased performance also comes with a beefier body.

 Lenses Are Important

-Your lens preference will depend on your image taste, so I honestly can’t help you out here.
-All I can say is to immerse yourself in the world of lenses and try as many as you can.
-Don’t limit yourself to justNikon and Canon.
-For instance, you could test out Zeiss, Rokinon, Sigma, Tamron, etc. Basically, get out there and take a look at what the world has to offer.
+Note that lens preference depends on your image taste and is pretty subjective.
+Immerse yourself in the world of lenses and try as many as you can.
+Don’t limit yourself to one brand like Nikon and Canon.
+Test out Zeiss, Rokinon, Sigma, Tamron, etc. Get out there and take a look at what the world has to offer.
 I opted for a Pentax K-70 for its bevy of features including lens compatibility.
 Most Pentax bodies deliver compatibility with legacy lenses from older film cameras.
 That’s a huge win for Pentax as there’s a ton of choice as well as greater affordability of lenses.

 Always Try Before You Buy

-As with lenses, try as many cameras as you can before you get set on buying one.
-You could visit your local camera shop or even ask a friend to borrow one for a day.
-This prevents buyer’s remorse and allows you to test things before you actually end up committing yourself.
-It will also educate you as a buyer.
+As with lenses, try as many cameras as you can before buying.
+You could visit your local camera shop or even ask a friend to borrow their rig.
+This prevents buyer’s remorse and allows you to test cameras before committing yourself.
+Plus, there’s the edification as a buyer.

-Renting Is An Option
+Renting is an Option

-Your Phone Can Work
+Your Phone May Work

 Then again, your smartphone may not offer some of the “flashy features” that cameras have.
 For instance, there’s GPS-tracking, and this can help you mark down where exactly you took a photo for later reference.
 Then there’s the ability to connect to WiFi by these cameras.
 What this means is you can sometimes offload videos onto a hard drive while shooting, or you can use your smartphone with the camera to control settings from the palm of your hand using a specialized app.
 The biggest shortcomings, however, are typically zoom and low-light performance.
 For the best smartphone cameras, check out flagship handsets like the Samsung Galaxy S8 or even budget phones like the ZTE Axon 7 .